 1. Prepare Yourself Mentally

 First, prepare yourself mentally by taking some time to process the news before approaching your parents.
+Many women go through similar experiences, and it’s normal to start thinking about your next steps at this stage.
 Understand that they may have a range of emotions, from shock to concern, so staying calm and composed is essential during the conversation.
 Take deep breaths and gather your thoughts before starting the discussion about the big news.
 Consider speaking with a trusted friend to bounce ideas of ways to announce your pregnancy to friends and family.

 2. Choose the Right Time and Place for the Pregnancy Announcement